isc-projects/kea/CONTRIBUTING.md

 your system, but Kea is a portable software.
 Besides Linux, it is compiled and used on relatively uncommon systems like OpenBSD.
 Will your code compile and work there?
 What about endianness?
-It is likely that you used a regular x86 architecture machine to write your patch, but the software is expected to run on many other architectures.
+It is likely that you used a regular x86 architecture machine to write your patch, but the software is expected to run on many other architectures, such as arm64.
 You may take a look at [system specific build notes](https://kb.isc.org/docs/installing-kea).
 For a complete list of systems we build on, you may take a look at the [Jenkins build farm](https://jenkins.isc.org/).